We’re here to help. If you have questions about what to do next, contact Maria Larson.

 If you've been denied

-Admission to the UIC OT program is highly competitive.
+Admission to the UIC OT program is competitive.
 Unfortunately, we’re unable to respond to individual questions about the reasons an application was denied.
 We hope the information provided in your letter will help you understand the rationale for our decision.